franktranvantu/js-functions/README.md

-Functions can also give something back when they finish.

-This is called "returning a value," and it's common when working with functions.

-To return a value from a function, use the return keyword, which creates what's called a "return statement."
+Functions often need specific information to perform a task.

+In addition to getting information from a function, you can send information to a function to change how that function works.